DerekWegner/AmbientWeather2902/README.md

 Simple process for collecting weather data from an Ambient Weather 2902 weather station into a MySql DB.
+All processing is done on the local network.

 TLDR: Setup the Ambient Weather console to make periodic requests to a local HTTP server on your network.
 On your local server run a Python program to put up an HTTP server, receive the requests, parse the request parameters, and store them into a MySql DB.